 If you have vegetables and you’re curious about roasting them, take a look at this vegetable roasting chart that I reference all the time!
 Keep in mind, our oven temperature is stuck at 425 degrees F for roasting the chicken, but most vegetables can easily be roasted at that temperature at the same time.

-How to Make the Simple Whole Roast Chicken (1 minute 45 seconds):
+How to store leftover Simple Whole Roast Chicken: